Are your clinical trials risky? Are costs running away?

 To complete this risk assessment and cost assessment, you will need experts in multiple fields to read and assess the protocol.
 This is subjective (different people might come to different conclusions) and it’s slow.

-The Clinical Trial Risk Tool unifies the technical knowledge in the protocol (medical or statistical information) with the business knowledge (finances, risk management).
+The Clinical Trial Risk Tool unifies the technical knowledge in the protocol (medical or statistical information) with the business knowledge (finances, risk management) for clinical trial cost analysis.

 Imagine you could have a tool which could read your protocols and estimate the cost and risk, immediately!

-If you work for the trial sponsor, this helps you triage the protocols that you receive from investigators, identifying who’s worth pursuing
+If you work for the trial sponsor, this works along with other clinical trial budget software to triage the protocols that you receive from investigators, identifying who’s worth pursuing.

 In a pharmaceutical company, this helps your business plan cash flow and quantify and diversify risk.